-ARTD 7150G Topics in Pre-Columbian Art of Mesoamerica and the Andes 3-hour lecture plus conference; 3 credits Exploration of the art and architecture of the major civilizations, such as the Maya, Aztec, and Inka, that flourished in the regions we now call Latin America from the first millennium BCE through the conquest and colonization by Spain in the sixteenth century.
+ARTD 7146G Topics in Native American Art of the U.S. and Canada 45 hours; 3 credits Examination of the visual arts of native North American cultures from the Eskimo to Canada, the Northwest and Southwest areas of the United States, the Plains, and Eastern Indian societies.
+Consideration of the visual arts in their historical and contemporary contexts, and in media such as architecture, painting, pottery, sculpture, textiles, and performance.
+Prerequisite: Matriculation for the M.A. in art history or permission from the department chair ARTD 7150G Topics in Pre-Columbian Art of Mesoamerica and the Andes 3-hour lecture plus conference; 3 credits Exploration of the art and architecture of the major civilizations, such as the Maya, Aztec, and Inka, that flourished in the regions we now call Latin America from the first millennium BCE through the conquest and colonization by Spain in the sixteenth century.
 Course includes a brief evaluation of the effect of these indigenous traditions upon art and culture in Latin America from the colonial period to the modern era, including modernists such as Diego Rivera and Frida Kahlo.
-Prerequisite: Matriculation for the M.A. in art history ARTD 7151 The Art and Architecture of New Spain and the Andes, 1492-1821 45 hours; 3 credits Examination of art and architecture of the former Spanish Viceroyalties of New Spain (Mexico), from 1521-1821, and the Andes, from c.
+Prerequisite: Matriculation for the M.A. in art history ARTD 7151G The Art and Architecture of New Spain and the Andes, 1492-1821 45 hours; 3 credits Examination of art and architecture of the former Spanish Viceroyalties of New Spain (Mexico), from 1521-1821, and the Andes, from c.
 1534-1820.
 Prerequisite: matriculation for the M.A. in art history.